What Does the Bible Teach About Speaking in Tongues?

 He knows how to give good gifts to His children!

-Readers can get a copy of Called Writers Christian Publishing’s newest release Speaking in Tongues: Enjoying Intimacy With God Through Tongues and Interpretation on Amazon.
+Readers can get a copy of Called Writers Christian Publishing’s newest release, Speaking in Tongues: Enjoying Intimacy With God Through Tongues and Interpretation only $2.99 on Amazon.